nitlang/nit/share/man/nitls.md

 All imported modules are also considered.

-In --tree and --source modes, the modules direclty imported are also displayed.
+In --tree and --source modes, the modules directly imported are also displayed.

 ### `-k`, `--keep`
 Ignore errors and files that are not a Nit source file.

-When a file that is not a valid Nit module is encoutered, it is ignored and the rest of the files are processed.
+When a file that is not a valid Nit module is encountered, it is ignored and the rest of the files are processed.

 Without this option, an error message is displayed and nitls terminates on such a case.